danfruehauf/Scripts/bash_scripting_conventions/README.md

 ## Bash Scripting Conventions

 Scripting conventions are needed, especially with Bash, as things can get rather wild if not.
 Follow them, they try to avoid havoc and chaos.

 ### General

- * Include a #!/bin/bash header as the first line of your file.
+ * Include a #!/bin/bash header as the first line of your file:
 ```
 #!/bin/bash
 ```
  * You may have a header written in the style of:
 ```
-# Written by Dan Fruehauf <malkodan@gmail.com>
+# written by Dan Fruehauf <malkodan@gmail.com>
 ```
  * Indent everything with tabs and not with spaces!
    * And if you are indenting with spaces, be consistent with it!